What Should High-Net-Worth Taxpayers Do if They are Audited by the IRS?

 Frequently Asked Questions

-What Are The Odds of Being Audited By The IRS?
+What Are the Odds of Being Audited by the IRS?

 The odds of being audited by the IRS are low.
 In 2022, 0.38% of all American taxpayers were audited — while around 1.1% of high-net-worth individuals were audited.

-What Are the Red Flags For Audit?
+What Are the Red Flags for an Audit?

 Red flags that are likely to trigger an IRS audit include excessive deductions, unreported income, data discrepancies, refundable tax credits, and round numbers.
 Other red flags may include running a cash-only business and missing your filing deadline.